AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/overview.md

 Once you have created the datastream described in the previous section, you can start using SDK commands to send consent data to Platform.
 The sections below provide examples of how each SDK command can be used in different scenarios.

->[!NOTE]
->
->For an introduction to the common syntax for all Platform SDK commands, see the document on [executing commands](../../../../edge/fundamentals/executing-commands.md).

 #### Using CMP consent-change hooks {#setConsent}

 Many CMPs provide out-of-the-box hooks that listen to consent-change events.
-When these events occur, you can use the `setConsent` command to update that customer's consent data.
+When these events occur, you can use the [`setConsent`](/help/edge/commands/setconsent.md) command to update that customer's consent data.

 The `setConsent` command expects two arguments: